mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 - Minimum power consumption in the sampling period
 - Maximum power consumption in the sampling period
 - Average power consumption in the sampling period

+### Cray's PM counters collector

+Cray's PM counters collector reports the power consumption of CPU, DRAM and accelerators like GPUs (when available) using Cray's internal in-band measurements.

+List of metrics exported by RAPL collector are:

+- Node level energy, power and power limit measurements
+- CPU and memory energy, power and power limit measurements
+- Accelerator's energy, power and power limit measurements (when available)

 ### RAPL collector